-13. Total deposits and COBRA credit Add lines 11 and 12a.
+13. Total Deposits and Credits

+Add lines 11 and 12a.

-14. Balance due
+14. Balance Due

-If line 8 is more than line 13, write the difference in line 14.
+If line 10 is more than line 13, enter the difference on line 14.
 Otherwise, see Overpayment below.
 You do not have to pay if line 14 is under \$1.
-Generally, you should have a balance due only if your total taxes for the quarter (line 8) are less than \$2,500.
+Generally, you should have a balance due only if your total taxes for the current quarter or preceding quarter are less than \$2,500, and you did not incur a \$100,000 next-day deposit obligation during the current quarter.
 However, see section 8 of Pub.
 80 (Circular SS) for information about payments made under the Accuracy of Deposits Rule.

-You may pay the amount shown on line 14 using EFTPS, a credit card, a check or money order, or electronic funds withdrawal (EFW).
-Do not use a credit card or EFW to pay taxes that were required to be deposited.
-For more information on paying your taxes with a credit card or EFW, visit the IRS website at www.irs.gov and click on the Online Services link.
+You may pay the amount shown on line 14 using EFTPS, credit card, debit card, check, money order, or EFW.
+Do not use a credit card, debit card, or EFW to pay taxes that were required to be deposited.
+For more information on electronic payment options, visit the IRS website at www.irs.gov/e-pay.

-If you pay by EFTPS, credit card, or EFW, file your return using the without a payment address on page 2 under Where Should You File? and do not file Form 941-V, Payment Voucher.
+If you pay by EFTPS, credit card, debit card, or EFW, file your return using the Without a payment address on page 3 under Where Should You File? and do not file Form 941-V, Payment Voucher.

-If you pay by check or money order, make it payable to the United States Treasury.
+If you pay by check or money order, make it payable to the "United States Treasury."
 Enter your EIN, Form 941-SS, and the tax period on your check or money order.
-Complete Form 941-V(SS) and enclose with Form 941-SS.
+Complete Form 941-V(SS) and enclose it with Form 941-SS.

-If line 8 is \$2,500 or more and you have deposited all taxes when due, the balance due on line 14 should be zero.
+If line 10 is \$2,500 or more and you have deposited all taxes when due, the balance due on line 14 should be zero.

-If you do not deposit as required and, instead, pay the taxes with Form 941-SS, you may be subject to a CAUTION penalty.
+If you do not deposit as required and instead pay the taxes with Form 941-SS, you may be subject to a penalty.